cloud-66-internal/help.cloud66.com/_includes/references/toolbelt/toolbelt-installation.md

 5. Copy this token and paste it into the (remote) `cx.json` file that you created in Step 3
 6. Save the file and then run `cx stacks list` on the server to confirm that Toolbelt is initialised

 ### Multi-account support

 Toolbelt supports user with multiple Cloud 66 accounts via profiles.
 Please read our [separate guide](/{{page.collection}}/references/toolbelt/toolbelt-profiles.html) for more details.

+## Running Toolbelt inside a Docker container

+You can run the Cloud 66 Toolbelt inside a Docker container, although this is not officially supported.
+To run CX in Docker [follow this guide](/{{page.collection}}/references/toolbelt/running-toolbelt-inside-docker.html).